Close

 Christopher M. Bohan

-(Charlotte Lucas/Mr. Bennet) is thrilled to be making his CPH debut.
-He teaches acting at Case Western Reserve University, and is an artistic associate with the Great Lakes Michael Chekhov Consortium.
-Cleveland credits include Doubt, The Pitman Painters and Glengarry Glen Ross (opposite Austin Pendleton) at The Beck Center, more(Charlotte Lucas/Mr. Bennet) is thrilled to be making his CPH debut.
-He teaches acting at Case Western Reserve University, and is an artistic associate with the Great Lakes Michael Chekhov Consortium.
-Cleveland credits include Doubt, The Pitman Painters and Glengarry Glen Ross (opposite Austin Pendleton) at The Beck Center, and How to be A Respectable Junkie, Peter and the Starcatchers, The Lyons, and The Flick at Dobama.
-Upcoming films include Unsinkable and Lost and Found in Cleveland.
+(Charlotte Lucas/Mr. Bennet) is thrilled to return to CPH after his debut in Pride and Prejudice (Mr. Bennet/Charlotte Lucas) last season.
+He teaches acting at Case Western Reserve University, and is a lead teacher with the Great Lakes Michael Chekhov Consortium.
+Cleveland credits include Doubt, The Pitman Painters and Glengarry more(Charlotte Lucas/Mr. Bennet) is thrilled to return to CPH after his debut in Pride and Prejudice (Mr. Bennet/Charlotte Lucas) last season.
+He teaches acting at Case Western Reserve University, and is a lead teacher with the Great Lakes Michael Chekhov Consortium.
+Cleveland credits include Doubt, The Pitman Painters and Glengarry Glen Ross (opposite Austin Pendleton) at The Beck Center, and How to be A Respectable Junkie, Peter and the Starcatcher, The Lyons, and The Flick at Dobama.
+Recent film credits include Unsinkable and Lost and Found in Cleveland.
 He earned his MFA in Performance from Wayne State University and his a BA in theater and economics from Lehigh University.
 He is a proud graduate of St. Ignatius High School and is a member of AEA and SAG-AFTRA.

 Ari Derambakhsh